ubluetooth — low-level Bluetooth¶

 _IRQ_SCAN_DONEevent will be raised.

-A BLE peripheral has a set of registered services.
+A GATT server has a set of registered services.
 Each service may contain characteristics, which each have a value.
 Characteristics can also contain descriptors, which themselves have values.

 These values are stored locally, and are accessed by their “value handle” which is generated during service registration.
-They can also be read from or written to by a remote central device.
-Additionally, a peripheral can “notify” a characteristic to a connected central via a connection handle.
+They can also be read from or written to by a remote client device.
+Additionally, a server can “notify” a characteristic to a connected client via a connection handle.

 Characteristics and descriptors have a default maximum size of 20 bytes.

-Anything written to them by a central will be truncated to this length.
+Anything written to them by a client will be truncated to this length.
 However,

 any local write will increase the maximum size, so if you want to allow larger

-writes from a central to a given characteristic, use
+writes from a client to a given characteristic, use

 gatts_write after registration. e.g.

-Configures the peripheral with the specified services, replacing any existing services.
+Configures the server with the specified services, replacing any existing services.

 services_definition is a list of services, where each service is a two-element tuple containing a UUID and a list of characteristics.